CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 + *Pros*:
 	+ *Simplicity*: the structural representation can lean entirely on the ontology used to describe the resource (which is the responsibility of the resource server).
 	+ *Conciseness*: the structural representation only contains structural information.
-In the above example it is possible to leave out the `@type` information to leave only the relationship information.
+In the above example it is possible to leave out the `@type` information leaving only the relationship information.
 All this information is stored by the server.
-	+ *Separation of concerns*: hierarchal resource structure is modelled differently from annotations, there can naturally be handled differently by the server.
+	+ *Separation of concerns*: the hierarchical resource structure is modelled differently from the annotations, they can naturally be handled differently by the server.
 	+ *Model fitness*: this makes full use of the annotation ontology and allows the server to use the same structure-related semantics as the client.
 + *Cons*:
 	+ *Open standards*: It introduces the annotatable thing ontology as yet another new ontology.
-	+ *Redundancy*: The client sends the entire resource structure to the server upon parsing the resource in the browser window, regardless of whether the server already knows about the resource structure.
+	+ *Redundancy*: The client sends the entire resource structure to the server upon parsing the resource in the browser window, regardless of whether the server already knows about the resource structure. [ the client could ask the server first if it already has this information? ]

 **Note**: as the structure of the letter is based on a template, it feels verbose to send all structural connections for each individual letter.
-For *conciseness*, it would be better if the annotation only mentions that a `Paragraph` in the `Translation` of the `Letter` is targeted, and includes a reference to the ontology from the server can reason that a `Letter` can have an *enrichment* called a `Translation`, which can have a `hasPart` relation with a `Paragraph`.
+For *conciseness*, it would be better if the annotation only mentions that a `Paragraph` in the `Translation` of the `Letter` is targeted, and includes a reference to the ontology, so the server can reason that a `Letter` can have an *enrichment* called a `Translation`, which can have a `hasPart` relation with a `Paragraph`.

 <a name="representing_as_abstract_class"></a>